EricPendergast/shadows-are-walls-REVAMP/README.md

 ### Shadow corners from opaque objects can react to collisions

 This is the part where it starts to get confusing.
 If two lights are shining on an opaque object, they form two shadows.
 But the only solid part of the shadow is where the two shadows overlap.
 This creates a triangle of shadow that comes out of the opaque object.
 And this shadow is able to react to collisions in a way that "makes sense."
 The way the math worked out caused there to be a force on the opaque object such that it is pushed to the lowest possible point, similar to a ball rolling down a hill.
+The simulation looks so slippery because friction is not implemented for shadow corners yet.

 ![](https://github.com/EricPendergast/shadows-are-walls-REVAMP/blob/main/Gifs/10.gif)
 ![](https://github.com/EricPendergast/shadows-are-walls-REVAMP/blob/main/Gifs/11.gif)